- Publisher: Monument Ridge Ltd.

 But no one deserves it.
 Though social smearing appears to be accepted in today’s online world, it is an evil beast that must be defeated.
 My story reveals how.

-Listen to Chapter 1: Joy and Anguish (FREE)
+Listen to Chapter 1: The Jeub Family (FREE)

 I read the entire book to my family over the course of several weeks as we gathered together for Sunday morning breakfasts.
 Pardon the grandkids and babies in the background.